aditi721999/Holmes_404_Myntra/Myntra/Trenbox/README.md

 We use a trained model to obtain this and our aim is to improve accuracy over time as we get more data and feed it to our model.
 The python notebook contains detailed explanation with examples of how powerfull our algorithm is.

+Below is a small example of the same